AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Step 2.
 Launch the Controller with CloudFormation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that you have subscribed to an AMI, you are ready to launch the Controller instance.

-Each Aviatrix AMI in AWS marketplace has a companion CloudFormation template.
-The template is used to launch the Controller instance.
-Clicking the subscribed AMI link below will take you to the CloudFormation page with the pre-loaded template.
+Aviatrix AMI is launched with a companion Cloudformation template.
+Clicking the subscribed AMI link below will take you to the CloudFormation page on AWS Console with the pre-loaded template.
+Follow the instructions in Step 2 to run the Cloudformation script.

- - (Recommended) `Secure Networking Platform PAYG - Metered <https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=AviatrixController&templateURL=https:%2F%2Fs3-us-west-2.amazonaws.com%2Faviatrix-cloudformation-templates%2Faws-cloudformation-aviatrix-metering-controller.json?ref=_ptnr_docs_cta_meter_step2>`_
+ - (**Recommended**) `Secure Networking Platform PAYG - Metered <https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=AviatrixController&templateURL=https:%2F%2Fs3-us-west-2.amazonaws.com%2Faviatrix-cloudformation-templates%2Faws-cloudformation-aviatrix-metering-controller.json?ref=_ptnr_docs_cta_meter_step2>`_

+ - `Aviatrix User VPN – Metered <https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=AviatrixController&templateURL=https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/aws-cloudformation-aviatrix-user-vpn-metered.template?ref=_ptnr_docs_cta_vpn_metered_step2>`_

  - `Secure Networking Platform - Custom <https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=AviatrixController&templateURL=https:%2F%2Fs3-us-west-2.amazonaws.com%2Faviatrix-cloudformation-templates%2Favx-awsmp-5tunnel.template?ref=_ptnr_docs_cta_custom_step2>`_

  - `Cloud Interconnect BYOL <https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=AviatrixController&templateURL=https:%2F%2Fs3-us-west-2.amazonaws.com%2Faviatrix-cloudformation-templates%2Favx-awsmp-BYOL.template?ref=_ptnr_docs_cta_byol_step2>`_

- - `Aviatrix User VPN – Metered <https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?stackName=AviatrixController&templateURL=https://s3-us-west-2.amazonaws.com/aviatrix-cloudformation-templates/aws-cloudformation-aviatrix-user-vpn-metered.template?ref=_ptnr_docs_cta_vpn_metered_step2>`_

-2.1.
-Login to AWS Console
+2.1 Login to AWS Console
 ---------------------------

 If you have not logged in, you will be prompted to login to AWS console.

-2.2.
-Change to the region
+2.2 Change to the region
 ---------------------------

 Change to the region  where you would like to install the Aviatrix Controller on the CloudFormation page.
 Note the CloudFormation is already loaded.

-2.3.
-Click `Next`
+2.3 Click `Next`
 ----------------------

  |cft-next|

-2.4.
-Fill in the following fields
+2.4 Fill in the following fields
 -----------------------------------

   - the Stack name,
   - select a VPC in the drop down menu,
-  - select a public subnet in that VPC (Go to AWS VPC console to make sure the public subnet is indeed in your selected VPC.
+  - select a **public subnet in that VPC** (Go to AWS VPC console to make sure the public subnet is indeed in your selected VPC.
 Read `this link  <https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html>`__ if you do not know what public subnet is.)
   - and a keypair (Read `how to create a keypair <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html>`_ to create a keypair in AWS EC2 console if this field is blank.)

    |imageCFSpecifyDetails|